akashchandwani/Design-Patterns/README.md

 ### Strategy Pattern

+The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

 **1. Identify the aspects of your application that vary and seprate them from what stays the same.**

 Removing quack() and fly() methods from Duck class, because these are customizable